 Lindsay Kolasa is a Community Herbalist, Traditional Food Ways Educator, Soul-worker, and Yoga Teacher with a background in non-profit management and social service work.
 She received her BA in Print Journalism at Univ of MS and later pursued her MA in Geography at SF State University.
 While studying at SFSU, she also began studying herbalism, meditation, and yoga while living in the Bay Area.
 She eventually left the graduate program to learn more about herbalism and wellness, her true passion.

 Originally from New Orleans and Mississippi, she has since lived in Eastern Europe, San Francisco, and the Blue Ridge Mountains of western NC.
 Each place offered up a unique set of teachers, botanical wonders, healing modalities, and traditional food ways to enrich her offerings and life-work.
 Her formal herb training took place at the Pacific School of Herbal Medicine (PSHM) in Oakland, CA (Adam Sellers) and the Appalachia Center for Natural Health in Arab, AL (Phyllis D. Light).
-Beyond that, the rest of her training has been in the forest, self-taught and self-applied.
+Beyond that, the rest of her training has been in the forest and field, self-taught and self-applied.

 While in MS, she also started the Golden Triangle’s first Weston A Price Chapter (which she has since handed off to a new organizer that has continued whole foods goodness work).